Australian Deer Association

-Membership to the Australian Deer Association is considered by most states of Australia as a genuine reason for a weapons license.
+Membership to the Australian Deer Association is considered by most states of Australia as a genuine reason for a weapons licence.

 The association is involved in hunter education, including firearm safety and R Class licenses for the New South Wales Game Council.

 Since 1972, the ADA has run the Australian Antlered Trophy Register, using the Douglas Scoring System to measure and score the antlers of deer trophies.
 Scoring had up till then been a localised approach, and the implementation of the scheme allowed a national approach.
 The scores were first published by the association in 1976.

-The ADA publishes a magazine with 6 editions per year.
+From 1976 until 2023 the ADA published a magazine, Australian Deer, with 6 editions per year.
+In 2024 this was reduced to 4 editions per year.